 The findings suggest that during meditation, a range of brain areas involved in attention and emotion monitoring are engaged.
 Additionally, those who are experts at meditation — such as Buddhist monks who have been practicing meditation for decades — can slip into this altered brain state within moments.
 People who meditate also do better at ignoring distracting information and regulating their emotions compared to non-meditators.

 Changes To The Brain

 However, it is not just experts at meditation who can harness its benefits.
 Researchers have also investigated how regular people’s brains may change after learning how to meditate.
-Their results suggest that after just 8 weeks of practice, people show brain changes associated with more positive emotions and better emotional control.
+Their results suggest that after just eight weeks of practice, people show brain changes associated with more positive emotions and better emotional control.

 Many people are surprised when they first begin to meditate by how powerful it can be.
 After a bit of practice, meditation results in feelings of calm, relaxation, and even euphoria.
-This “natural high” allows you to better regulate your emotions and overcome distressing situations.
+This “natural high” allows you to regulate your emotions better and overcome distressing situations.